cs1302uga/cs1302-ce14/README.md

 **CHECKPOINT**

 1. In the previous checkpoint, you were able to modify the `Circle` class so that arrays of circles can be sorted using `ArrayUtility.sort`.
-However, consider what yould happen if you now wanted to sort according to a different ordering (e.g., area or permiter).
+However, consider what would happen if you now wanted to sort according to a different ordering (e.g., area or perimeter).
 You would have to edit `Circle.java` again!
 This is where the other overload for `sort` comes into play.
 Examine the [`ArrayUtility.sort(T[], Comparator<T>)`](http://cobweb.cs.uga.edu/~mec/cs1302/cs1302-ce14-api/cs1302/util/ArrayUtility.html#sort-T:A-java.util.Comparator-)